 Perhaps an agent is thinking of representing you or has heard about you and they conduct a Google search and your website pops up.

 It shows you’re a professional writer that takes your art seriously.

 It doesn’t mean you’re not a professional writer if you don’t have a website but it certainly gives you a bit of an edge.

 Most author websites also include a blog where you can share your thoughts and day to day activities if you like.

 Just uploading a blog post once a week will make you a better writer and improve your process and technique.

 If you’re willing to invest in social media marketing, you might as well invest in an author website.

 Creating an author website is one of the first things you must do at the beginning of your writing journey.

 Below are examples of some nice author websites.
 You can make your website as simple or as elaborate as you like:-

-The next article – How to Create An Author Website – Step By Step Guide – will be uploaded shortly.
-Be sure to sign up below so you’re notified when the post goes live.
+You can catch the next article in the series at How to Create An Author Website – Step By Step Guide.
+Be sure to sign up below so you’re notified whenever a new post goes live.